Chefs Notes

 These bars are chewy, wholesome, and only require a few pantry staples.
 They are basically handheld oatmeal bowls.

-You mix oats, applesauce, and nut butter to form a dough that sets up into a perfect snack bar.
-They are vegan, gluten-free, and incredibly versatile.
+You mix oats, applesauce, and nut butter to form a dough that sets up into a great snack bar.
+They are vegan, gluten-free, and very versatile.

 16. Moist Applesauce Carrot Cake

-Carrot cake is good, but applesauce carrot cake is MAGICAL.
+Carrot cake is good, but applesauce carrot cake is even better.
 It adds a fruity sweetness that complements the carrots and spices beautifully.

 This recipe uses applesauce to replace some of the oil, making the cake lighter but just as moist.
-It is topped with a classic cream cheese frosting that is to die for.
+It is topped with a classic cream cheese frosting that is so good.

 Make this for Easter or any spring gathering.
 My aunt, who claims to hate healthy swaps, asked for a second slice of this masterpiece.